Benakone/Capstone_Class_2024/Business Intelligence Presentation.md

 ## Presentation Candidate
 - Name: Akomolafe Olawole Seun
-- Professional background: An accomplished Financial Risk Analyst, with over 8years work experience in Insurance industry as Risk Analyst  and internal control officer, I studied Banking and Finance in my undergraduate.  urrently studying Business Intelligence and Analytics at NSCC IT campus. where I have been learning the application of various Business Intelligence tools and skills such as SSMS, Power BI, Python, SSRS, SSIS, Machine Learning, Postgresql, Microsoft Report
+- Professional background: An experienced Financial Risk Analyst, with over 8years work experience in Insurance industry as Risk Analyst  and internal control officer, I studied Banking and Finance in my undergraduate.  urrently studying Business Intelligence and Analytics at NSCC IT campus. where I have been learning the application of various Business Intelligence tools and skills such as SSMS, Power BI, Python, SSRS, SSIS, Machine Learning, Postgresql, Microsoft Report
   Builder etc.